stefantds/csvdecoder/README.md

 - `*uint`, `*uint8`, `*uint16`, `*uint32`, `*uint64`
 - `*bool`
 - `*float32`, `*float64`
 - a slice of values.
-Note that the CSV record must be a valid JSON array.
+Note that the CSV field must be a valid JSON array.
 If not a JSON array, a custom decoder implementing the `csvdecoder.Interface` interface must be implemented.
 - an array of values.
-Note that the CSV record must be a valid JSON array.
+Note that the CSV field must be a valid JSON array.
 If not a JSON array, a custom decoder implementing the `csvdecoder.Interface` interface must be implemented.
 - a pointer to any type implementing the `csvdecoder.Interface` interface

 ## Usage